Workers' control: Greece

 In the early 1980s, two textile factories were taken over by their workers after going bankrupt.
 In the early 2010s, various workers took over a building materials factory, newspaper, radio station and hospital.

 Indonesia

 During the Indonesian National Revolution, railway, plantation and factory workers across Java implemented workers' control from 1945 to 1946, until it was crushed by the new Indonesian Nationalist Government.
 In 2007, over a thousand workers in Jakarta inspired by workers' control in Argentina and Venezuela took over a textile factory in response to wage cuts, repression of a recently organized union and efforts to fire and intimidate union organizers.

 Italy

 During the Biennio Rosso, workers, especially in Northern Italy, took control of numerous factories.
 In 2012, workers took over an office and former car factory, turning it into a recycling plant.

 Japan

-During the Allied Occupation of Japan, around 100,000 workers took over 133 workplaces as strike actions.
+During the Allied Occupation of Japan, around 100,000 workers took over 133 workplaces as a form of industrial dispute called production control.
 Coal mines, shoe factories, hospitals, government offices, steel works and newspapers were the main sites taken over.